Gunnam-varshini/zepto-data-ai-capstone/support_assistant/README.md

   a free CPU Space, with `GROQ_API_KEY` stored as a Space secret (never hardcoded).
 Not attempted in this submission — the required baseline (local `docker build` + `docker run`) is what's graded.

+## Verification
+Ran locally with the default MOCK_LLM setting; confirmed the /ask responses match the two example calls documented above.